jpdavalos423/cse15l-lab-reports/lab-report-2.md

   - `parameters[2]` remains the same as `user`
   - `parameters[3]` changes to "how was your day?"
 - The value of `chat` is concatnated with the new set of strings and stored into `chat`
+  -  Before method call the value of chat is:
+     ```
+     jpdavalos: hi
+     anshsarda: hello
+     jpdavalos: how was your day?
+     ```
-  -  After mnethod call the value of chat is now:
+  -  After method call the value of chat is:
      ```
      jpdavalos: hi
      anshsarda: hello